ronaksoft/rony/docs/content/getting-started.md

 We also need to install protoc golang plugin from [here](https://github.com/golang/protobuf)

 # Install Rony
-To install Rony just run: `go get -u github.com/ronaksoft/rony/...` or in Go 1.16 and above use: `go install github.com/ronaksoft/rony/...`
+To install Rony just run: `GO111MODULE=on go get -u github.com/ronaksoft/rony/...` or in Go 1.16 and above use: `go install github.com/ronaksoft/rony/...`

 Rony has its own protoc plugin which is required to generate codes based on your `proto` files.
 Make sure `/cmd/protoc-gen-gorony` is installed on your path. **Usually `go install` takes care of this.**